- View Online Information Session

 Why Should I Choose this Program?

-- Complete the certificate in just seven weeks
+Complete the certificate in less than 12 week

-- The craft beer business and consumer communities are unique to each state--from farming ingredients used in recipes, state and local laws and regulations, and local brewery partnerships and collaborations.
+The craft beer business and consumer communities are unique to each state--from contracting with malt and hop suppliers, navigating state and local laws and regulations, and collaborating with fellow breweries.
 Our North Carolina participants will experience the added benefit of studying content specific to opening a brewery in North Carolina as well as meeting successful brewery owners and professionals in our state.
+Additionally, our Legal Bootcamp instructor is an attorney licensed in both NC and SC.